But, not you.

 Personally, I looked for people that could help me change.
 Because after years of pursuing a career that didn't work out, I was frustrated and bitter.
 I blamed the people around me, but I suspected that I was also part of the problem.

 I found nonviolent communication.
 It's a system that doesn't let you blame anyone else, because it forces you to take responsibility for your own behavior.
 Which sounds awful.
-But it turns out that learning to handle yourself is the secret to giving difficult feedback without being a jerk, listening so other humans feel like you've heard and understood them, and speaking so that your message gets received.
+But it turns out that learning to handle yourself is the secret to getting people to care about what you have to say.

 At his funeral, I realized that he had inspired half a dozen people to change.
 To go after their dream job.
 To take steps to deal with their anger issues.
 To say what they really meant.